 If you’re looking for a wallet-friendly meal in another area of the capital, check out these affordable lunch spots in London.

 Afternoon: Free London museums and galleries

 Visit the National Gallery in Trafalgar Square to admire more than 2,000 paintings, including works from renowned artists such as Botticelli, Leonardo da Vinci and Rembrandt.
-Afterwards, head over to the nearby National Portrait Gallery or hop on a Tube to Tate Modern to marvel at contemporary artworks from around the world.
+Afterwards, hop on a Tube to Tate Modern to marvel at contemporary artworks from around the world.

 Experience the delights of the British Museum’s remarkable collection, where you’ll find an array of fascinating exhibits from Egyptian mummies to the Rosetta Stone.
 Or, stop off in South Kensington to explore three of London’s most popular museums: the Natural History Museum, the Victoria and Albert Museum and the Science Museum.